 In 2018 we also saw the birth of Adelaide Lutheran Women's Footy with the highlight of the year being their first win.
 The girls battled hard all year in true Doggies style.
 We look forward to seeing them grow stronger in 2019.

 Overall the club is still going strong off and on the field.
 We have good depth and provide a country club atmosphere in the heart of the city.
-Full details of the early history of the club are documented in the book titled "A Bulldog for Me”, written by Wayne Gladigau and published in 1994.
+Full details of the history of the club are documented in the book titled "A Bulldog for Me”,- 50 Years of Adelaide Lutheran Football written by Wayne Gladigau and launched in April 2019